Tricontinental Conference (1966): Content of the Conference

 Discussion at the conference centered on tricontinental integration, with emphasis on anticolonialism, anti-imperialism, revolutionary internationalism, and overall collaboration and support in these areas.
 Attending delegates had been brought together with the common goals of resistance to colonialism and imperialism, in addition to the establishment of an alliance across colonial national boundaries.
 Ideological formations, namely pan-Africanism and pan-Arabism, were further established at the conference to address the political fragmentations resulting from colonialism.
 Some delegates requested military and diplomatic support from other participants in their revolutionary and anti-colonial pursuits.
 Delegates also called for the removal of foreign military bases on the three continents and the ending of military pacts.
-The general consensus at the conference was notably anti-nuclear, in which delegates demanded the prohibition of various aspects of the usage and storage of nuclear weaponry, and for the dismantling of existing nuclear weaponry.
-However, the general declaration of the conference emphasized that the shared enemy of Asia, Africa, and Latin America was without a doubt, American imperialism and interventionism.
+The general consensus at the conference was notably anti-nuclear, in which delegates demanded the prohibition of various aspects of the usage and storage of nuclear weaponry and the dismantling of existing nuclear weaponry.
+However, the general declaration of the conference emphasized that the shared enemy of Asia, Africa, and Latin America was, without a doubt, American imperialism and interventionism.